Vero Voice Blog

 Understand when your home will be considered 'unoccupied'

-For example, Vero customers who normally live in their homes get some extra time – you’ll be covered if your home is vacant for up to 90 days, if you are away travelling or for medical reasons.
+Some insurance policies allow longer periods of unoccupancy, for example, Vero customers who normally live in their homes get some extra time – you’ll be covered if your home is vacant for up to 90 days, if you are away travelling or for medical reasons.

 Adding cover for unoccupied properties